thoughtspot/thoughtspot.github.io/_admin/worksheets/add-joins.md

 2. Click the name of your worksheet.

-3. Click **Schema**.
+3. Click **Joins**.
 You will see the list showing existing joins within the worksheet.

 4. To view the joins between the worksheet and other data sources, click **Joins within worksheets** and choose **Joins between worksheets**.